Rudy Giuliani: Legal career

+U.S. associate deputy attorney general

-Giuliani switched his party registration from Democratic to Independent in 1975.
-This occurred during a period of time in which he was recruited for a position in Washington, D.C., with the Ford administration: Giuliani served as the associate deputy attorney general and chief of staff to Deputy Attorney General Harold "Ace" Tyler.
+Giuliani switched his party registration from Democratic to independent in 1975.
+This occurred during a period of time in which he was recruited for a position in Washington, D.C., with the Ford administration.
+Giuliani served as the associate deputy attorney general and chief of staff to Deputy Attorney General Harold "Ace" Tyler.

-His first high-profile prosecution was of Democratic U.S. Representative Bertram L. Podell (NY-13), who was convicted of corruption.
+His first high-profile prosecution was of Democratic U.S. representative Bertram L. Podell (NY-13), who was convicted of corruption.
 Podell pleaded guilty to conspiracy and conflict of interest for accepting more than $41,000 in campaign contributions and legal fees from a Florida airline to obtain federal rights for a Bahama route.
 Podell, who maintained a legal practice while serving in Congress, said the payments were legitimate legal fees.
-The Washington Post later reported: "The trial catapulted future New York mayor Rudolph Giuliani to front-page status when, as assistant U.S. attorney, he relentlessly cross-examined an initially calm Rep. Podell.
+The Washington Post later reported, "The trial catapulted future New York mayor Rudolph Giuliani to front-page status when, as assistant U.S. attorney, he relentlessly cross-examined an initially calm Rep. Podell.
 The congressman reportedly grew more flustered and eventually decided to plead guilty."

-From 1977 to 1981, during the Carter administration, Giuliani practiced law at the Patterson, Belknap, Webb and Tyler law firm, as chief of staff to his former boss, Ace Tyler.
-In later years, Tyler became "disillusioned" by what Tyler described as Giuliani's time as US Attorney, criticizing several of his prosecutions as "overkill".

-On December 8, 1980, one month after the election of Ronald Reagan brought Republicans back to power in Washington, he switched his party affiliation from Independent to Republican.
+From 1977 to 1981, during the Carter administration, Giuliani practiced law at the Patterson, Belknap, Webb and Tyler law firm as chief of staff to his former boss Ace Tyler.
+In later years, Tyler became "disillusioned" by what Tyler described as Giuliani's time as U.S. attorney, criticizing several of his prosecutions as "overkill".
+On December 8, 1980, one month after the 1980 U.S. presidential election brought Republicans back to power in Washington, he switched his party affiliation from independent to Republican.
 Giuliani later said the switches were because he found Democratic policies "naïve", and that "by the time I moved to Washington, the Republicans had come to make more sense to me."
 Others suggested that the switches were made in order to get positions in the Justice Department.
 Giuliani's mother maintained in 1988 that he "only became a Republican after he began to get all these jobs from them.
 He's definitely not a conservative Republican.
 He thinks he is, but he isn't.
 He still feels very sorry for the poor."

+U.S. associate attorney general

-In 1981, Giuliani was named associate attorney general in the Reagan administration, the third-highest position in the Department of Justice.
-As Associate Attorney General, Giuliani supervised the U.S. Attorney Offices' federal law enforcement agencies, the Department of Corrections, the Drug Enforcement Administration, and the United States Marshals Service.
-In a well-publicized 1982 case, Giuliani testified in defense of the federal government's "detention posture" regarding the internment of more than 2,000 Haitian asylum seekers who had entered the country illegally.
+In 1981, Giuliani was named U.S. associate attorney general in the Reagan administration, the third-highest position in the U.S. Department of Justice.
+As Associate Attorney General, Giuliani supervised the U.S. Attorney Offices' federal law enforcement agencies, the Department of Corrections, the Drug Enforcement Administration, and the U.S. Marshals Service.
+In a well-publicized 1982 case, Giuliani testified in defense of the U.S. federal government's "detention posture" regarding the internment of more than 2,000 Haitian asylum seekers who had entered the country illegally.
 The U.S. government disputed the assertion that most of the detainees had fled their country due to political persecution, alleging instead that they were "economic migrants".
-In defense of the government's position, Giuliani testified that "political repression, at least in general, does not exist" under President of Haiti Jean-Claude Duvalier's regime.
+In defense of the government's position, Giuliani testified that "political repression, at least in general, does not exist" under Haitian president Jean-Claude Duvalier's regime.